`The peculiar risk lay in the possibility of

 promise of the Sun.

-`I looked up again at the crouching white shape, and the full
+`I looked up again at the crouching white shape,

 temerity of my voyage came suddenly upon me.
 What might appear